njourdain/flinks-demo/README.md

 ## USD accounts balance

-The USD accounts balances are rounded and return as an integer.
+The USD accounts balances are rounded and returned as an integer.
 To get them as numbers, checkout branch number-instead-of-int.